Ovarian Cancer (cont.)

 Ovarian cancer is diagnosed by taking a sample of the tumor (biopsy).
 The tumor material is examined by a pathologist, a physician who specializes in diagnosing diseases by looking at the cells under a microscope.
 There are several ways to collect a biopsy of an ovarian mass.

-- If the mass is larger that 2.75 inches (complex mass) or 3.5 inches (solid mass) on ultrasound, removal will probably be through conventional surgery.
+- If the mass is larger than 2.75 inches (complex cystic and solid mass) or 3.5 inches (solid mass) on ultrasound, removal will probably be through conventional surgery.
 This procedure, called exploratory laparotomy, involves making a larger incision in the skin and abdominal muscles to gain access to the pelvic region.

 If the biopsy finding is positive for cancer, further staging procedures will be performed.